EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 _"Go to the Old Woods.
 There, the star-born wretch shall announce itself.
 Let that utterance be the tolling of its doom.
 Cleanse it.
 Thylea shall suffer no trespass."_

 Right.
-And then she'd added, almost as an afterthought, something about ensuring "the egg" didn't fall into mortal hands.
+And then she'd added, almost as an afterthought, something about ensuring the spooky metal didn't fall into mortal hands.
 Because apparently cleanup was part of my job description now.

 Thankfully the green light glinting across the night sky was certainly easy to spot.
-Points for style, mysterious space horror.
+Points for style, mysterious space horror-san.

 I had hours before impact and absolutely no idea how one ex-bard with abandonment issues was supposed to eliminate whatever was about to crater the Old Woods.
 My skill set included witty commentary, emotional damage, and making trees do things.
-Not exactly "alien extermination" material.
+Not exactly "extermination" material.

 Then I heard voices through the trees.
 Four travelers, chatting like they owned the place.